karenland/DH110-AssignOne/README.md

 <p>System prevents errors and/or unwanted actions from occurring.</p>
 </details>

-When editing a review, if the user devices to cancel it, the app prompts the user with a pop up message to make sure that it wasn’t a mistake.
+When editing a review, if the user decides to cancel it, the app prompts the user with a pop up message to make sure that it wasn’t a mistake.
 <br> </br>
 <b>Issue:</b>The prompt does not appear anywhere else.
 (1)
 <br> </br>